PDLT-University-of-York/test-split-site/docs/ultra/folder-learning-module.md

 ## Overview: content container types

-Learning Modules and Folders are the containers available to ortganise your content.
+Learning Modules and Folders are containers to organise site content.

 They function largely the same for staff, but students navigate the content items within the two container types differently.
 This means that there are some situations where either a Learning Module or a Folder may be more suitable.

 === "Learning Module"